Why the Immune System Is the Best Protection Against Infections

 - Mark (opsonize) pathogens for destruction by the complement system, macrophages or neutrophils thus increasing the efficacy of the innate immune system

 - Induce suicide (=apoptosis) of the pathogen.
-Apoptosis is common characteristic of any cell that can on special circumstances trigger its own destruction
+Apoptosis is a common characteristic of any cell that can on special circumstances initiate its own destruction

 Cell mediated immunity is the part of the adaptive immunity that fights against pathogens that have already infected body cells.

-All viruses and some bacteria are obligate intracellular pathogens: they must accomplish part of their lifecylce inside the cells of their host.
+All viruses and some bacteria are obligate intracellular pathogens: they must accomplish part of their lifecycle inside the cells of their host.

 Some other bacteria may choose to enter body's cells on certain circumstances.
 They are facultative intracellular bacteria.
 See more about pathogens localization

-In this case, the immune system needs to adapt its response: it has to identify and destroy infected body cells, thus preventing further multiplication of the infective microbes.
+In this case, the immune system needs to adapt its response: it identifies and destroys infected body cells, thus preventing further multiplication of the infective microbes.

 This is what Effector T-cells do.

 This is effective for any type of invading microorganisms, but especially against viruses.
-Viruses need body cells to replicate.
+Viruses need body cells' resources to replicate.

 Viruses are encapsulated sequences of DNA (or RNA) that hold on to target body cells.
-They then inject their DNA (or RNA) in the body cell where it adds up to the DNA (or RNA) of the body cell.
-The body cell is then “reprogrammed” to produce many new viruses.
+They then inject their DNA (or RNA) and reprogram the cell so that it can produce numerous new viruses.
+They are released upon cell disruption.

-Once activated by an antigen, T-cells look for the pathogen that carries this antigen and infect body cells.
+Once activated by an antigen, T-cells look for the cells infected by the pathogen that carries this antigen.

 Unlike B-cells which continuously release antibodies in the blood, T-cells have to be present close to the site of infection.
 They attach to the infected body cells and then kill them either by lysing them or by triggering apoptosis (=body cell suicide).